City , State

 Some tips to help former Valium users avoid relapse include:

-According to the American Psychological Association, 40 percent of adults getting less than 8 hours of sleep feel overwhelmed.
 Having healthy sleeping habits is proven to reduce stress, anxiety and improve concentration.
 This can lessen the temptation to use Valium.

 Just like the benefits of healthy sleep, having a good diet and getting exercise helps the brain naturally reduce stress and improve cognition.
 Additionally, exercise is another hobby that can be a good distraction in the midst of a craving.

 Too many people relapse because they assume that detox is the only step of recovery.
-Difficulties and the desire to take Valium are sure to arise after detox, and a counselor or support group can keep former users on the right track.
+Difficulties and the desire to take Valium are sure to arise after detox, and a counselor and support group can keep former users on the right track.

 The first step to beating a Valium addiction is deciding to quit and getting help.
 If you’ve considered the possibility that you may need help quitting Valium, you probably do — even if it’s just a matter of safely detoxing.